nicksteinbauer/redbarncms/src/pages/index.md

   title: Who We Are
   description: >
-    Red Barn is a full-service civil engineering, construction management, and environmental firm with a focus on bringing the right team together.
-Our team is built of project managers that are accountable, possess strong quality management, and are fun to work with.
+    Red Barn is a full-service civil engineering, construction management, and environmental firm focusing on bringing the right team together.
+Our team is built of accountable project managers who possess strong quality management and are fun to work with.
 We make sure our team gets the job done well.
   image: /img/redbarn-who-we-are-main.jpg
   imagepitch: /img/redbarn-who-we-are-main.jpg
   link1text: About Us
   link1url: https://amazing-shockley-2250cb.netlify.app/about
   link2text: Services
   link2url: https://amazing-shockley-2250cb.netlify.app/services
-description: Red Barn is a full-service civil engineering, construction management, and environmental firm with a focus on bringing the right team together.
+description: "Red Barn is a full-service civil engineering, construction management, and environmental firm focusing on bringing the right team together. "
 ---